Regulated Data Environment

 Guidance for WSU’s New Regulated Data Environment

-We are please to announce the availability of a new centralized, Regulated Data Environment (RDE) and provide guidance regarding the implementation and utilization of this environment.
+We are pleased to announce the availability of a new centralized, Regulated Data Environment (RDE), designed and supported by Information Technology Services, and provide guidance regarding the implementation and utilization of this environment.
 The changes discussed below are essential to WSU as it continues to grow its research and scholarly enterprise.

 The majority of grant dollars awarded to WSU researchers are federally funded, including from sponsors such as the United States Department of Agriculture, the Department of Defense, the United States Department of Health and Human Services, National Institutes of Health, National Science Foundation, and others.
 When specified by contract or regulation, these and other agencies, including state agencies, often require that data provided by the government or information that is gathered through sponsored research be stored securely and per regulated data policies or frameworks such as Health Insurance Portability and Accountability Act (HIPAA), Federal Information Security Modernization Act (FISMA), National Institute of Standards and Technology (NIST) SP 800-171, and the Cybersecurity Maturity Model Certification (CMMC).
 To meet these and other similar regulatory requirements, WSU is immediately moving forward with the launch of its centralized RDE Service offering.
 Initially, this service will be provided via Amazon Web Services (AWS), with the Microsoft Azure platform becoming available later this spring.